Worldbuilding/kaztron/dev/cogs/wordfilter.md

 * `del` list: Any messages that match will be auto-deleted.
 Moderators are notified.
 * `warn` list: Moderators are notified of the matching message.

-Moderator notifications are output to either #bot-output or #mods; this can be switched using the <a href="./wordfilter.html#filter-switch">filter switch</a> command.
+Moderator notifications are output to either #bot_output or #mods; this can be switched using the <a href="./wordfilter.html#filter-switch">filter switch</a> command.

 ## Filter string syntax